 Early Action/Early Notification - Similar to Early Decision except that, if accepted, the applicant is not committed to attend the institution and other applications may be made.
+You can apply to more than one school under Early Action.

-Rolling Admission - A procedure by which admission decisions are made on a continuous basis during the admissions cycle and notification is sent within three to four weeks after receipt of completed application material.
+Rolling Admission - A procedure by which admission decisions are made on a continuous basis during the admissions cycle and notification is sent within three to four weeks after receipt of completed application materials.